puppetlabs/met-acceptance-tests/README.md

 These acceptance tests are designed to validate the Puppet code produced by following the instructions in the MET case study.
 They check for the following configuration:

-* Existence of a class named "profile::base".
+* Existence of a class named "**profile::base**".
 This is a hard requirement so the acceptance tests have a starting point from which to include the rest of the classes implemented during the case study.
 * Proper configuration of the /etc/ntp.conf file across 3 datacenters - PDX, LON and NYC
 * Proper configuration of the /etc/resolv.conf file across 3 datacenters - PDX, LON and NYC
 * Proper configuration of the /etc/sysctl.conf across 2 operating systems - CentOS and Ubuntu